-Thanks to the internet, smartphones, netbooks and iPad, we can find an almost unlimited amount of information at any time and with just a few clicks.
-Paradoxically, this is what causes many to fail to do their actual job and become permanent procrastinators.
+Thanks to the Internet, smartphones, netbooks and iPad, we can find an almost unlimited amount of information at any time and with just a few clicks.
+Paradoxically, this is exactly what leads to the fact that many no longer manage their actual tasks and become permanent procrastinators.

-Thanks to multitasking, we can process emails in parallel and apparently in the shortest possible time, check stock market prices, write a briefing and choose a movie for the weekend.
-But what about our cognitive abilities, which must strive to keep pace with this rapid development?
-And what can we do to "decelerate" our brains again?
+Thanks to multitasking, we can do it in parallel and apparently in the shortest possible time EmailWork through s, check stock market prices, write a briefing and choose a movie for the weekend.
+But what about our cognitive abilities, which must strive to keep up with this rapid development?
+And what can we do to “slow down” our brain again.

 Do you recognize yourself here?